There is a big difference between an Intelligence Officer and a Counterintelligence Officer.

 Part 6 is entitled UN Open-Source Decision-Support Information Network...

-For such a highly-trained and seasoned intelligence officer however, I find it odd that he seems to be unaware of the role the U.N. has played, and is currently playing in many of the things we see going on around us right now.
+For such a highly-trained and seasoned intelligence officer however, I find it odd that he seems to be completely unaware of the role the U.N. has played, and is currently playing in many of the things we see going on around us right now.

 For some odd reason, this looks to me like an attempt to gain control of a new vector...